nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 Our team consists of software developers and project managers with decades of experience delivering modular code on lean/agile teams, employing practices which have evolved with the industry over the past two decades.

 Our industry experience spans a wide range of verticals: from defense and policing to healthcare, transportation, and climate change.
 The languages we are familiar with (based on experience within, as well as prior to, nilenso) include Java, Ruby, Python, C#, JavaScript, C/C++, Clojure, Haskell.
-Collectively, we have made substantial contributions to major open source projects like The GIMP and GNOME.
+Collectively, we have made contributions to major open source projects like The GIMP and GNOME.

 Members of our design team are familiar with the OSM ecosystem, participate in HOT, and are dedicated tree-mappers of Bangalore.
 They understand and have experience working with open data systems.
 (Details are provided in later sections of this document.)